bdamon/MuscleDTI_Toolbox/Help/Help for define_muscle.md

 ### Example 1:

-Given an image with variable name anat_image and having matrix size 256 x 256 x 50, field of view 192 x 192 mm, and slice thickness = 6 mm, the code below will allow the user to:
+Given an image with variable name anat_image and having matrix size 192 x 192 x 44, field of view 192 x 192 mm, and slice thickness = 7 mm, the code below will allow the user to:
-  1) Define the muscle mask in slices 15-40
+  1) Define the muscle mask in slices 5-40

-% call the function
+% define the slices of interest and call the function

-slices = [15 40];
+slices = [5 40];

 [mask, ~] = define_muscle(anat_image, slices, [], []);